 Austropuccinia psidii (G. Winter) Beenken comb. nov.
-(Beenken 2017) is the causal agent of myrtle rust disease on a wide range of Myrtaceae around the world [480 species in 69 genera (Soewarto et al. 2019a)].
-This obligate, biotrophic basidiomycete was first described by Winter (1884) as Puccinia psidii G. Winter on the leaves of Psidium guajava L. (= Psidium pomiferum) in Brasil, and has a number of synonyms including Bullaria psidii, Dicaeoma psidiia and Uredo rangelii (Carnegie and Giblin 2014).
-Austropuccinia psidii is an invasive fungal pathogen that is now widely dispersed and found throughout the American continent and Caribbean, Hawaii, Asia, Australia, New Caledonia, Aotearoa (New Zealand) and South Africa (Carnegie and Pegg 2018).
-Stewart et al. (2018) identified nine distinct genetic clusters (C1-C9) of A. psidii based on multilocus genotype (MLG) analysis and host range.
-The pandemic strain, comprising the C1 and C3 clusters, is now causing the functional extinction of Myrtaceae from the sub-tropical east coast of Australia (Fensham et al. 2020) and presents a generational extinction threat to a range of Australian east coast tropical species (Fensham and Radford-Smith 2021).
+(Beenken 2017) is the causal agent of myrtle rust disease on a wide range of Myrtaceae around the world (480 species in 69 genera; Soewarto et al. 2019a).
+This obligate, biotrophic basidiomycete was first described by Winter (1884) as Puccinia psidii G. Winter on the leaves of Psidium guajava L. (=Psidium pomiferum) in Brazil and has a number of synonyms, including Bullaria psidii, Dicaeoma psidii, and Uredo rangelii (Carnegie and Giblin 2014).
+A. psidii is an invasive fungal pathogen that is now widely dispersed and found throughout the American continent and Caribbean, Hawaii, Asia, Australia, New Caledonia, Aotearoa (New Zealand), and South Africa (Carnegie and Pegg 2018).
+Stewart et al. (2018) identified nine distinct genetic clusters (C1 to C9) of A. psidii based on multilocus genotype analysis and host range.
+The pandemic strain, comprising the C1 and C3 clusters, is now causing the functional extinction of Myrtaceae from the subtropical east coast of Australia (Fensham et al. 2020) and presents a generational extinction threat